Yuri-Njathi/Data_Mining/README.md

 I'll be going through the fundamentals of web scraping based on the O'reilly book, Web Scraping with Python(Collecting more data from the modern web).

-This repository contains the exercises.
+This repository contains the exercises and notes.